fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 appwrite function deploy --all
 ```

-Our code will be bundled up and pushed to Appwrite's servers, and after a few seconds will be available for use.
+Our code will be bundled up and pushed to Appwrite's servers and will be available for use after a few seconds.

-You can look over the sample code for the functions in the `functions/` folder.
+You can review the sample code for the functions in the `functions/` folder.
 For the credentials function, we look for an existing Video session in the `video-demo.sessions` collection.
 If one is missing, we create a new video session using the OpenTok PHP SDK and save it to the collection.
 We then return the video session ID, video API key, and a generated client-side token.

 As a side note, our demo application also supplies our database information as part of the config.
 You can deploy it with the Appwrite CLI like our functions: